ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:important: .important}
-{:note: .note}
-{:screen: .screen}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
-{:tip: .tip}
-{:ui: .ph data-hd-interface='ui'}
-{:cli: .ph data-hd-interface='cli'}
-{:api: .ph data-hd-interface='api'}
+{{site.data.keyword.attribute-definition-list}}

 # Creating an image from a volume
 {: #create-ifv}

 Use the UI, CLI, or API to create an image from a volume that's attached to an available virtual server instance as the primary boot volume or as a secondary boot volume.
 {: shortdesc}

 ## Scenarios for creating an image from a volume
 {: #ifv-scenarios}

-There are several ways you can create an image from volume.
+You can create an image from a volume in several ways.

 * Select an instance and create an image from that instance's boot volume.
-The new image inherits the boot volume enryption (customer-managed or IBM-managed).
+The new image inherits the boot volume encryption (customer-managed or IBM-managed).

-* Select an instance and create an image from that instance's boot volume and specify different encryption.
+* Select an instance, create an image from that instance's boot volume, and specify different encryption.
 For example, if the instance's boot volume was encrypted with IBM-managed encryption, you can select customer-managed encryption for the new image.

 * Create an image from a boot volume in the list of block storage volumes.
-The volume must be a boot volume attached to a virtual server instance.
+The volume must be a boot volume that is attached to a virtual server instance.

-Depending on the size of the image you're creating, the job might take from 5 minutes to 1.5 hours for the image to be created.
+Depending on the size of the image that you're creating, the job might take from 5 minutes to 1.5 hours.
 You can cancel a job that's taking too long to queue.
 For more information, see [Performance considerations](/docs/vpc?topic=vpc-image-from-volume-vpc-manage#ifv-performance).
 {: note}

-## Create an image from a volume by using the UI
+## Create an image from a volume in the UI
 {: #image-from-volume-vpc-api}
 {: ui}